achinth-b/achinth-b.github.io/content/posts/canada.md

 ### The Constitutional Bridge to Reconciliation

 The Constitution Act, 1982 did something else remarkable: it embedded both the Charter _and_ Section 35 Indigenous rights in the same document.
-Section 35 was added largely through Indigenous advocacy - a last-minute recognition that "the existing aboriginal and treaty rights of the aboriginal peoples of Canada are hereby recognized and affirmed."[^21]
+Section 35 was added largely through Indigenous advocacy, a last-minute recognition:

+> "The existing aboriginal and treaty rights of the aboriginal peoples of Canada are hereby recognized and affirmed."
+>
+> **Constitution Act, 1982**, Section 35[^21]

 This was not Trudeau's vision.
 It was the opposite: a constitutional acknowledgment that Indigenous peoples held _prior and distinct_ rights predating Confederation itself.
-Section 35 didn't integrate Indigenous peoples into the Canadian project - it acknowledged that they were _always already here_, with their own governance and sovereignty.
+Section 35 didn't integrate Indigenous peoples into the Canadian project; it acknowledged that they were _always already here_, with their own governance and sovereignty.

+---

 ## The Failure of the Oath: The Indigenous Test

-If Canada is truly organized around this positive-sum social organization, then our relationship with our Indigenous peoples is not just a policy failure—it is the **deepest failure of our experiment**.
+If Canada is truly organized around this positive-sum social organization, then our relationship with our Indigenous peoples is not just a policy failure: it is the **deepest failure of our experiment**.

 The "oath commonwealth" requires that all members participate and are protected by the whole.
 But the original Canadian oath was racially exclusive.
 It was a covenant between English and French that explicitly required the dispossession of Indigenous nations to function.

 This is where the tension lies today: **The Charter (individual rights) and Section 35 (collective Indigenous rights) exist in a necessary constitutional tension.** One pulls toward liberal individualism and universal citizenship.
 The other pulls toward collective rights and treaty federalism.

-This tension is not a bug—it is the **engine of our modern identity**.
+This tension is not a bug; it is the **engine of our modern identity**.
 We are one of select few nations in the world attempting to balance aggressive liberal individualism with ancient, constitutionally protected collective rights.
 Whether we succeed in balancing this equation is the ultimate test of the Canadian experiment.

 ### The Honest Acknowledgement